lvzon/kindle-clippings/README.md

 This script reads the `My Clippings.txt` file, which is stored in the `documents`-folder on a Kindle e-reader, extracts the notes and highlights and stores these as separate text files for each publication (e-book, PDF, etc.) in a clippings directory.
 These clippings files can then be edited, reorganised and re-ordered within the clippings directory, and only new highlights and notes will be added the next time the script is run.
 The output files use reStructured Text (RST) formatting, so that they can be easily converted into new e-books, which include metadata on the publications (title, author).
 Metadata on the notes/highlights (location, date, type, partial SHA256-hash) is written as an RST-comment before each note, so this information can be found in the text files but becomes invisible if they are converted into e-books or other output document types (PDF, word processor files, etc.).

 This script requires Python 3 and is written for use on Linux, Mac, BSD and other Unix-derivatives, although it will probably also work on Windows (I can't test this as I don't run Windows, so feel free to open issues, or better, create a fix and commit a pull request if it doesn't work).
-I've tested the script with the `My Clippings.txt` file from my first-generation Kindle.
+I've tested the script with the `My Clippings.txt` file from both my old first-generation Kindle and my newer 10th generation Kindle.
 Please open an issue or commit a fix if it doesn't work with later Kindle-versions.

+Note that this script currently only works with a Kindle that is set to English language, because the format of the notes and highlights changes with the language setting.
+See [issue #2](https://github.com/lvzon/kindle-clippings/issues/2) for alternative regular expressions that recognise French and Spanish, I currently haven't implemented languages other than English.

 Usage: `./extract-kindle-clippings.py [<My Clippings.txt file> [<output directory>]]`